Mobile home: Construction and sizes

 Mobile homes come in two major sizes, single-wides and double-wides.
 Single-wides are 18 ft or less in width and 90 ft or less in length and can be towed to their site as a single unit.
-Double-wides are 20 ft or more wide and are 90 ft in length or less and are towed to their site in two separate units, which are then joined together.
+Double-wides are 20 ft or more wide and are 90 ft in length or less and are towed to their site in two separate units, which are then joined.
 Triple-wides and even homes with four, five, or more units are also built but less frequently.

 While site-built homes are rarely moved, single-wide owners often "trade" or sell their home to a dealer in the form of the reduction of the purchase of a new home.
 These "used" homes are either re-sold to new owners or to park owners who use them as inexpensive rental units.
 Single-wides are more likely to be traded than double-wides because removing them from the site is easier.
 In fact, only about 5% of all double-wides will ever be moved.

-While an EF1 tornado might cause minor damage to a site-built home, it could do significant damage to a factory-built home, especially an older model or one that is not properly secured.
-Also, structural components (such as windows) are typically weaker than those in site-built homes.
-70 miles per hour (113 kilometers per hour) winds can destroy a mobile home in a matter of minutes.
-Many brands offer optional hurricane straps, which can be used to tie the home to anchors embedded in the ground.